Private Enforcement of Competition Law

-Discover the latest tactical approaches: Trucks, BritNet, proposals for an EU consumer collective action system, jurisdiction and extraterritoriality, funding options, damages beyond cartels and passing-on defence… all the key private enforcement topics for 2020.
+Discover the latest tactical approaches: Trucks, BritNet, proposals for an EU consumer collective action system, jurisdiction and extraterritoriality, funding options, damages beyond cartels and passing-on defence.

-Thought leaders from across a wide range of practice areas and industries including:
+Thought leaders from across a wide range of practice areas and industries included:

 Protection of Confidential Information for the Private Enforcement of EU Competition Law

 Learn directly from the Commission, about the results of their consultation regarding the power of the courts to order disclosure of evidence containing confidential information under the Damages Directive.